Jean-Pierre (J.-P.) Reed | Sociology | SIU

 J.-P. Reed received his Ph.D. from the University of California at Santa Barbara.
 He joined Sociology at SIU in 2009.
 The main thrust of Dr. Reed’s scholarship is focused on understanding revolutionary/political agency, much of it centered on subjective factors: political emotions, popular culture/ideology (e.g., religion), and narrative.
 His scholarship also underscores the significance of contingency (events) as an equally important dimension of revolutionary/political agency/mobilization.

-Dr. Reed is a Research Associate at the Instituto de Historia de Nicaragua y Centroamérica (IHNCA) at the Universidad Centroamericana (UCA), Managua, Nicaragua and the Center for Critical Research on Religion; holds memberships at the Editorial Boards for Critical Sociology, Critical Research on Religion, and PArtecipazione e COnflitto (PaCo), a Working Paper Series at Center of Studies on Politics and Society, University of Salento, Italy; and is an officer at the Society for the Study of Social Problems (SSSP), a national sociological organization.
+Dr. Reed is a Research Associate at the Instituto de Historia de Nicaragua y Centroamérica (IHNCA) at the Universidad Centroamericana (UCA), Managua, Nicaragua and the Center for Critical Research on Religion; holds memberships at the Editorial Boards for Critical Sociology, Critical Research on Religion, and PArtecipazione e COnflitto (PaCo), a Working Paper Series at Center of Studies on Politics and Society, University of Salento, Italy; and is an officer at the American Sociological Association (ASA) and Society for the Study of Social Problems (SSSP), national sociological organizations.

 Among other journal venues, his work has been featured in Theory and SocietyCritical SociologyResearch in Social Movements, Conflicts, and Change, and Critical Research on Religion.